xinjiav3/NileBrown/navigation/notebook-one.md

 %%javascript

-let list = [1,2,3,4,5];
+let list3 = [1,2,3,4,5];

-list.pop(); //this deletes the last value in the list.
+list3.pop(); //this deletes the last value in the list.

-list.splice(3, 1); //The 3 indicates that you're deleting the 4th element, which is 4.
+list3.splice(3, 1); //The 3 indicates that you're deleting the 4th element, which is 4.
 The 1 tells how many elements you are deleting from that index, so since it's 1, we're just deleting the 4th element.

 <script>